Best lenses for the Sony A6400 in 2023

 (Image credit: Sony/Digital Camera World)

-We’ve used the Sony A6400, we’ve tested all these lenses, and if we were spending our own money, these are the options we would consider first.
-You can also check out our longer list of the best lenses for Sony A6000 cameras generally if you like, and many of the best Sony lenses will fit on the A6400 just fine.
+I’ve regularly used the Sony A6400 and I’ve tested all the lenses featured in this guide.
+If I was spending our own money, these are the options I would consider first.
+You can also check out my list of the best lenses for Sony A6000 cameras generally if you like, and many of the best Sony lenses will also be a good match for the A6400.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.